magento/devdocs/src/guides/v2.2/cloud/configure/setup-cron-jobs.md

 ## Disable cron jobs

 In some cases you might want to manually disable cron jobs before you complete maintenance tasks like reindexing or cleaning the cache to prevent performance issues.
 You can use the ece-tools CLI command `cron:disable` to disable all Magento cron jobs and stop any active cron processes.
-After you complete the required tasks, ensure that you use the `cron:enable` command to enable cron jobs again.

 {:.procedure}
 To disable cron jobs: